Retinpkumar/Retinpkumar/README.md

   <li><a href="https://retinpkumar.medium.com/how-to-organize-a-data-science-project-directory-aa4d7c9f6156"> How to Organize your Data Science Project files</a></li>
   <li><a href="https://retinpkumar.medium.com/lets-build-and-deploy-your-first-machine-learning-app-fa350ec6b5cf"> Let’s Build and Deploy Your First Machine Learning App </a></li>
   <li><a href="https://retinpkumar.medium.com/create-custom-datasets-within-seconds-53abf103bf8b"> Here’s How You Can Create Custom Datasets in a Second </a></li>
+    <li><a href="https://retinpkumar.medium.com/how-to-extract-reddit-posts-for-an-nlp-project-56d121b260b4">How to extract Reddit posts using python</a></li>

 </div>
 <hr>